NATO Meets After Turkey Says Russian-Backed Force Killed 33 Troops In Syria

 "I call on them to stop their offensive, to respect international law and to back U.N. efforts for a peaceful solution," Stoltenberg said.
 "This dangerous situation must be de-escalated."

-"This attack occurred even though the locations of our troops had been coordinated with Russian officials in the field," Defense Minister Hulusi Akar said, according to Turkey's state-run Anadolu Agency.
+"This attack occurred even though the locations of our troops had been coordinated with Russian officials in the field," said Defense Minister Hulusi Akar, according to Turkey's state-run Anadolu Agency.

 Listing the damage of the retaliatory attacks, Akar said, "Turkish forces destroyed five Syrian regime choppers, 23 tanks, 10 armored vehicles, 23 howitzers, five ammunition trucks, a SA-17, a SA-22 air defense system as well as three ammunition depots, two equipment depots, a headquarter and 309 regime troops."